MukeytheMuse/FPTS/README.txt

 Luke Veilleux

-In Release 1 of our Financial Portfolio Tracking System, most of the base functionality is implemented in the system.
+In Release 2 of our Financial Portfolio Tracking System, most of the base functionality is implemented in the system.
 In this zip file you will find many different files including:
  - The Design document that shows our designs for this application as well as our thought process for those designs.
-This documents everything this application was meant to be, regardless if some of that functionality didn't make it into the project for Release 1.
  - The Powerpoint presentation that goes along with this release of the FPTS project.
  - The source code directory aptly named src/ where all of the source code for this release of the project can be found.
  - Listing.pdf A singular file with all of the source code in this application auto-generated for this projects purpose.